-We depend heavily on the successful development of our lead product candidates, Ovaprene and Sildenafil Cream, 3.6%.
+We depend heavily on the success of our lead product candidates, DARE-BV1, Ovaprene and Sildenafil Cream, 3.6%.
 Clinical development is a lengthy and expensive process with an inherently uncertain outcome.
-Failure to successfully develop and obtain regulatory approval to market and sell either of these product candidates would likely adversely affect our business.
+Failure to successfully develop and obtain regulatory approval to market and sell any of these product candidates would likely adversely affect our business.

 Our business depends on the successful clinical development and regulatory approval of our lead product candidates, which may never occur.
 The product candidates we develop require substantial clinical testing to demonstrate that they are safe and effective for their proposed uses.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and its outcome is inherently uncertain.
 A failure of one or more clinical trials could occur at any stage of testing.
 The outcome of preclinical testing and early clinical trials may not be predictive of success of later clinical trials, and interim results of a particular clinical trial do not necessarily predict final results of that trial.
-Accordingly, while some of our product candidates have undergone clinical trials and demonstrated positive results, including Ovaprene and Sildenafil Cream, 3.6%, there is no guarantee of successful outcomes in future clinical studies of these product candidates or of obtaining marketing approval for any of them.
-The fact that the active pharmaceutical ingredients in certain of our product candidates, including Sildenafil Cream, 3.6%, have received regulatory approval in other formulations and/or for other indications does not guarantee successful development of our product candidates for their proposed intended uses.
+Accordingly, while some of our product candidates have undergone clinical trials and demonstrated positive results, including DARE-BV1, Ovaprene and Sildenafil Cream, 3.6%, there is no guarantee of successful outcomes in future clinical studies of these product candidates or of obtaining marketing approval for any of them.
+The fact that the active pharmaceutical ingredients in certain of our product candidates, including DARE-BV1 and Sildenafil Cream, 3.6%, have received regulatory approval in other formulations and/or for other indications does not guarantee successful development of our product candidates.
 Clinical trials may never demonstrate sufficient safety and effectiveness to obtain the requisite regulatory approvals for our product candidates.

-Even if we conduct and complete clinical trials for our product candidates, we may not obtain regulatory approval to market and sell any of them on the timelines we anticipate, or at all, which would have a material adverse effect on our business and operations.
+We have never received a regulatory approval for any product.
+Even if we can conduct and complete clinical trials for these product candidates, we may not obtain regulatory approval to market and sell any of them, which would have a material adverse effect on our business and operations.